chrishengler/twaddle/docs/capitalization.md

 The available strategies are:

-`none`: does nothing, capitalization is retained from the input sentence
+`none`: capitalization is retained from the input sentence/dictionary entries

 `upper`: puts all letters in upper case

 `lower`: puts all letters in lower case

 `sentence`: capitalizes letters beginning a sentence (see below for details), everything else in lower case

 `title`: capitalizes letters beginning a word, everything else in lower case

+The capitalization strategy affects the entire sentence from the point it is applied, it is not restricted by e.g. [blocks](blocks.md).
+To cancel the effect of a capitalization strategy, apply `[case:none]`.

 ## Sentence case